lynx-x-ray-observatory/soxs/doc/source/users_guide/instrument.rst

 For simulating *Chandra* observations, two instrument specifications are available, both for the ACIS-I instrument.
-These specifications are almost identical with a 10-meter focal length, 0.5-arcsecond Gaussian PSF, dithering, 0.492-arcsecond pixels, and roughly 16.9 arcminute field of view.
+These specifications are almost identical with a 10-meter focal length, 0.5-arcsecond Gaussian PSF, dithering, 0.492-arcsecond pixels, and field of view of roughly 20 arcminutes, laid out in four chips arranged 2x2.
 However, The two separate specifications, ``"acisi_cy0"`` and ``"acisi_cy18"``, use the instrumental responses from shortly after launch ("Cycle 0") and from more recently ("Cycle 18"), respectively.
 The main effect is that the effective area at low energies for ``"acisi_cy18"`` is much lower due to the buildup of contamination on the ACIS optical blocking filters compared to the ``"acisi_cy0"`` responses.

 Hitomi
 ~~~~~~